DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

 <br />

 ## Real Life Example
-Continuing from Part 1 of the Handling PII Data, there was an issue my team faced with the project where we could not recieve the data in the beginning due to beurocracy issues (the lawyers from the client side were not informed or this project so they have to go through all the steps to ensure we're allowed to handle PII data).
-By the time we were able to obtain the entireity of the data, we only had a very short time to complete all the analysis we had planned to do before our contract was over.
-It greatly affected our analysis, so I'm hoping the synthetic data can be a way to avoid this issue.
+Continuing from Part 1 of the Streamlining Bureaucratic Data Access, there was an issue my team faced with the project where we could not receive the data in the beginning due to bureaucracy issues related to PII informations.
+By the time we were able to obtain the entirety of the data, we only had a very short time to complete all the analysis we had planned to do before our contract was over.
+We used the encryption method to speed up the process, but the synthetic data generation method wasn't used because I've only recently discovered it.
+I do believe this method will yield better results in the future so to anyone who is currently facing this challenge, I do hope this document can help out.

 <br />

-## What are the 5 syntehsizers in the SDV package?
+## What are the 5 synthesizers in the SDV package?
 <br />
 For this demonstration I am going to use a python package called the Synthetic Data Vault or SDV to create synthetic data in a tabular format (aka csv/excel).
-Within the package there is 5 different types of models that can be used to generate data, and they each have their own strength and weakness to consider.
+Within the package there are 5 different types of models that can be used to generate data, and they each have their own strength and weakness to consider.

 <br />

 1. **Fast ML Preset:**
    - Produces the fastest speed to create synthetic data
-   - Great for first time SDV users, can be used to get quickly started with the syntethic data
+   - Great for first time SDV users, can be used to get quickly started with the synthetic data

 ``` python